alberto-lazari/masters-thesis/chapters/related-work.typ

 It used Android's isolated processes, which are granted zero permissions by default.
-The container app needed to explicitly grant them to plugin apps, allowing for complete control over which resources the apps could access, making it possible to implement a fine-grained permission control system.
+The container app needed to explicitly grant them to plugin apps, allowing for a complete control on which kind of resources apps were allowed to access, making it possible to implement a fine-grained permission control system.

 Despite its promising concept,